 - They are most often more expensive than prefolds and flats

-- Unlike “one-size” all-in-one and pocket diapers, Fitteds usually come in sized options, meaning you may need to buy several different sizes throughout baby’s diaper wearing years
+- Unlike “one-size” all-in-one and pocket diapers, Fitteds usually come in sized options, meaning you may need to buy several different sizes throughout your baby’s diaper-wearing years